 What is cholesterol?

 Cholesterol is a waxy substance found naturally in the blood.
-It is mainly produced in the liver however we also absorb cholesterol from foods such as red meat, high fat cheese, butter, and eggs.
-Cholesterol is essential for good health and only becomes a problem when the level in your blood is too high - a high cholesterol level increases the risk of heart disease.
-Following a healthy diet and lifestyle can help to lower blood cholesterol which is a risk factor in the development of heart disease.
+Predominantly produced in the liver, but also found in foods such as red meat, high fat cheese, butter and eggs, Cholesterol is essential for maintaining good health and only becomes a problem when the level in your blood is too high.

 Cholesterol is transported around the blood in 'vehicles' called lipoproteins.
-There are two main types of lipoproteins:
+There are two types of lipoproteins:

-- LDL (low density lipoprotein) is the 'bad' type of cholesterol.
-If there is too much LDL cholesterol in the blood, it can slowly build up in the arteries, making them narrower, which increases the risk of heart disease.
-You should aim to lower your levels of LDL.
-You can do this by eating healthily and introducing Benecol® foods into your daily diet.
+LDL (low density lipoprotein) is the 'bad' type of cholesterol.
+If there is too much LDL cholesterol in the blood, it can slowly build in the arteries, making them narrower which increases the risk of coronary heart diseases.
+You should aim to lower your levels of LDL by eating healthily and introducing Benecol® foods, with Plant Stanol Ester into your diet.

 HDL (high density lipoprotein) is the 'good' type of cholesterol.
 It helps to remove excess cholesterol from the bloodstream and returns it to the liver where it is broken down and passed out of the body.

 Take a look at our Outdoor Activity Guide for some ideas.

 Sticks to artery walls and causes plaque build-up, narrowing arteries

 Good cholesterol (HDL)

 Carries bad cholesterol to the liver for disposal and stops it building up in arteries